Avaiga/taipy-gui/gui/doc/part.md

         </taipy:part>
         ```

-If the _render_ property is bound to a Boolean value, the `part` will show or hide its elements according to the value of the bound variable.
+If the *render* property is bound to a Boolean value, the `part` will show or hide its elements according to the value of the bound variable.

+### Styling parts

+The default property name of the `part` block is *class_name*.
+This allows for setting
+a CSS class to a `part` with a very simple Markdown syntax:

+!!! example "Markdown content"

+    ```
+    <|css-class|
+    ...
+    (part content)
+    ...
+    |>
+    ```

+This creates a `part` block that is applied the *css-class* CSS class defined in the
+application stylesheets.

 ### Part with page

-The content of the part can be specified as an existing page name or an URL using the _page_ property.
+The content of the part can be specified as an existing page name or an URL using the *page* property.

 !!! example "Page content"